-The exact amount of fluid you personally need can depend on things like:
+The exact amount of fluid you need depends on the following.

-- the climate – you need to drink more if it's hot and you're sweating water out of your body
+- The climate and your environment.
+You need to drink more if it’s hot and you’re sweating a lot.

-- if you’re pregnant – you’re more likely to develop constipation during pregnancy so you need to drink more
+- If you’re pregnant or breastfeeding.
+You’re more likely to develop constipation, so you need to drink more.

 What should I drink?